 If you are in receipt of Housing Benefit and do not pay your rent or other charges directly you will still receive a confirmation letter outlining the charges associated with your home.
 As your landlord it is a legal requirement that we send rent letters to all of our customers.

-If you receive Universal Credit you will need to update your journal with your new rent charges and service charges.
+If you receive Universal Credit you will need to update your journal with your new rent charges and eligible service charges.
 Your rent notification letter will say if they are eligible for Universal Credit or not.
-You will not be able to do this on your journal until Monday 5 April, when the rent increase will take place.
-You must do it before the end of your assessment period.
+You will need to update your UC journal on Monday 3rd April via your ‘to do’ list - “Confirm your housing costs”.
+Do not try to do this by adding a message to your work coach or reporting the change to early as these won’t get actioned by Universal Credit and you will not receive the correct housing costs.

 As with any other change in your circumstances you must notify the Housing Benefit department immediately.
 If you don’t do this they will not make any changes to your entitlement in line with the rent charges and you will have to pay the shortfall where applicable.